 In addition, the University executed a lease agreement with both of the joint ventures.
 Eden Hall Solar, LLC will lease University property to install an electricity grid-connected photovoltaic power plant, which will be located on the Eden Hall Campus.
 The term of the lease expires on January 1, 2020 with annual rent payments of \$1.00.
-Common Orchard South Solar, LLC will lease University property to install a Photovoltaic and Thermal Power Plant, which will be located on the Eden Hall Campus.
-The term of the Iden Hall Campus.
+Common Orchard South Solar, LLC will lease University property to install a photovoltaic and thermal power plant, which will be located on the Eden Hall Campus.
 The term of the lease expires on September 1, 2021 with annual rent payments of \$1.00.